 I’m getting these out of the way early, because they’re controversial.
 That’s because the way these are used is often misunderstood owing to historical changes.
 Basically, they used to be really important, and the first thing old-school search engines looked at.
 Then the spiders got more clever, and started to look to make sure your page’s text contained all the keywords you were using in the meta.
 Then they realised they could do away with the meta and just scan your text.
 For this reason, a lot of SEO (ahem) “experts” will tell you they’re not necessary.
 That’s bulls**t basically.

-documents Google’s use of the “description” tag, which they do look at and use.
+This page documents Google’s use of the “description” tag, which they do look at and use.
 Other search engines use them in varying ways too.
 The description and keyword (and author!) tags are all worth using, and using well.
-Make sure they tie-in with your copy.
+Make sure they tie-in with your copy. - Alt tags.

 About 10 years ago, people had things called doorway pages that were nothing but links to other pages in their sites.
 It was a dirty trick and got stamped all over by the search engine gods.
 However, you know how WordPress in particular creates pages for monthly archives, category archives, even tag archives?
 Well funnily enough they look a lot to spiders like doorway pages, containing tonnes of links (including all the sidebar links) to pages that just link to other pages en masse.
 I’ve measured this myself, and yes, you will get penalised for them.
 I have most of my links on this site set up with the nofollow rule, meaning the good search engines (technically spiders don’t have to respect this rule, but the big boys all do) will not follow it and count it as a link.